brady-lamansky-gtt/readmetesting/README.md

 ## About The Project

-SecurityNinja is a python-based web scraping tool used to evaluate the security of a Wordpress website.
-The project parses through a Google Sheet containing entries that have a url, username, and key to scan the website.
+SecurityNinja is a python-based web scraping tool used to evaluate the security of a WordPress website.
+The project parses through a Google Sheet containing entries that have a URL, username, and key to scan the website.
 A list of plugins that need to be updated is generated and then sent to the corresponding email on the Google Sheet.

 ## Requirements

 ### Google Sheet
    Create a Google Sheet with the following columns of data:
-   - website url
+   - website URL
    - username
    - application password
    - Email Address